ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 direction.

-Since real materials can be described as a huge cell made of many repetitions of the simulation cell (or unitcell if they are small enough) a dense enough k-point grid that finely samples the Brillouin zone is needed to accurately describe the behavior of electrons in materials.
+Since real materials can be described as a huge cell made of many repetitions of the simulation cell (unitcell), a dense enough k-point grid that finely samples the Brillouin zone is needed to accurately describe the behavior of electrons in materials.

 ### Structure Parameters for Crystals
 Now let's take a look at how the atomic positions in the unitcell are specified